huggingface/transformers/docs/source/en/tiktoken.md

 `from_pretrained` with a `tokenizer.model` tiktoken file on the Hub, which automatically converted into our [fast tokenizer](https://huggingface.co/docs/transformers/main/en/main_classes/tokenizer#transformers.PreTrainedTokenizerFast).
-All necessary components, including model weights, tokenizer settings, and configuration metadata, are encapsulated within a single file, simplifying model distribution and deployment.
+All necessary components, including model weights, tokenizer settings, and configuration metadata, are encapsulated within a single file.
 This means there is no need for separate files for the model, tokenizer, and configuration settings.

 ### Supported model architectures